-The Statement of Net Position present information on all of the College's assets and liabilities with the difference between the two reported as net position.
+The Statements of Net Position present information on all of the College's assets and liabilities with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the College is improving or deteriorating.

-The Statement of Revenues and Expenses and the Statement of Changes in Net Position present information that shows how the College's net position changed during the most recent fiscal years.
+The Statements of Revenues, Expenses and Changes in Net Position present information that shows how the College's net position changed during the most recent fiscal years.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., the payment for accrued compensated absences or the receipt of amounts due from students and others for services rendered).

-The Statement of Cash Flows is reported using the direct method.
+The Statements of Cash Flows are reported using the direct method.
 The direct method of cash flow reporting portrays net cash flows from operations as major classes of operating receipts (e.g., tuition and fees) and disbursements (e.g., cash paid to employees for services).
 The Governmental Accounting Standards Board (GASB) Statement Nos.
 34 and 35 require this method to be used.

-The financial statements can be found on pages 16 to 20 of this report.
+The financial statements can be found on pages 16 to 19 of this report.